LibertyDSNP/spec/pages/Batches/Overview.md

 and query the file contents.
 This allows adapters to be written to support different methods of storage and retrieval.

-For ordinary HTTP downloads, the SDK uses `http` or `https` as needed:
+For HTTPS downloads, the SDK uses `https` as needed:

 ```typescript
     queue.commit({scheme: 'https'})